Emergent-Reputation/Core/README.md

 - by signing the tx of keeping this list associated with the user account-number, we reduce the complexity of web of trust
     - by leveraging the offering of the underlying chain.

+Key Idea:
+- A distributed graph built on IPLD that is pinned to smart contract on-chain.

 Trade off between 1 & 2 is graph traversal speed for shortest path.